joshuaguerin/Answer-Set-Programming-Algorithms/Vertex-Cover/gen/README.md

 # Problem: Vertex-Cover Generator

 ## Description
 The generator takes in 2 arguments from the User.
-Graph size and a connecting factor.
+Graph size and a connectivity factor.
 The graph size is how many nodes will appear as part of the graph.
-The connecting factor controls how interconnected our graph is going to be.
-It is a number from 0 to 1.
-0 will output only a [Minimum Spanning Tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree), or a tree that includes all nodes of the graph exactly once.
-1 will output a graph where every node is connected to every node.
-The default is 0.5, which will generate half of the maximum number of edges.
-With smaller graphs, the factor will still only sometimes only output the minimum spanning tree since there must be n - 1 edges in a minimum spanning tree.
+The connectivity factor controls how interconnected our graph is going to be.
+It is a floating-point value in the range
+[0, 1.0].
+We do ensure minimal connectivity, as an argument of 0 will output a [Minimum Spanning Tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree).
+On the other extreme, 1 will be fully connected (with the exception of self-loops, which are not generated).

+For smaller graphs the user will want a larger connectivity factor (> .5) if connectivity far beyond the minimum spanning tree is desired.

 # How it works
 The generator first lists all the possible nodes for the solver.
 Then it generates a minimum spanning tree using